googleads

 In simple terms, TCP and IP are two sides of the same coin.
 They each provide their own important functions for the delivery of data for the TCP/IP protocol.
 The TCP does the work to allow data to be received between two connected computers.
 IP finds the destination, or location, of the communicating computers, allowing the data to be transmitted between the two correct devices or internet applications.

 Networking, infrastructure, and the internet are constantly growing, changing, and innovating the way personal and commercial data is stored and communicated.
-If you are interested in pursuing a career in IT, enroll in the Networking and Database Professional Program offered at The Erie Institute of Technology.
+If you are interested in pursuing a career in IT, enroll in the IT Specialist Program offered at The Erie Institute of Technology.
 When studying Networking, you learn how to:

 • Deploy networks